-Consult the Type I lists in 6 NYCRR 617.4 and 43 RCNY 6-15(A) to see if the proposed project meets any of the listed thresholds for a Type I project.
+- 1. Consult the Type I lists in 6 NYCRR 617.4 and 43 RCNY 6-15(A) to see if the proposed project meets any of the listed thresholds for a Type I project.
 If it does, pursuant to state regulations you may not use the EAS Short Form.
-Check the 'No' box and proceed to complete an EAS Full Form.

-Note: For some Unlisted actions, although they do not meet or exceed Type I thresholds, it may be appropriate to use the EAS Full Form.
-Consult with the lead agency or MOEC if there is a question as to which form to use.

-- 2. Project Name: Indicate a short name for the project.
+Check the 'No' box and proceed to complete an EAS Full Form. - Note: For some Unlisted actions, although they do not meet or exceed Type I thresholds, it may be appropriate to use the EAS Full Form.
+Consult with the lead agency or MOEC if there is a question as to which form to use. - 2.
+Project Name: Indicate a short name for the project.
 This should be less than 50 characters and spaces total, should be descriptive of the project, and include the type of the proposed project.
 For example, a name that is a simple street address does not yield much information "23 West 107th Street."
 However, a name such as "23 West 107th Street Variance" provides additional information that can be useful as a 'key word' when searching a database. - 3.
 Reference Number: If the CEQR number has been assigned or is known, enter it in the space provided.
 If other reference or calendar numbers are known (such as ULURP or BSA calendar numbers), enter these in the spaces provided.
 If these numbers are not known, leave the spaces blank. - 4.
-Lead agency information: Enter the name of the lead agency, the contact person at the lead agency and that person's contact information in the appropriate spaces.

-Applicant information: The applicant is the private entity or the city agency that is requesting lead agency action.
+Lead agency information: Enter the name of the lead agency, the contact person at the lead agency and that person's contact information in the appropriate spaces. - Applicant information: The applicant is the private entity or the city agency that is requesting lead agency action.
 For example, a private development company may request that the City Planning Commission entertain a request to rezone a particular area or parcel of land.
 In this case, the private development company is the applicant.
 Enter the name of the representative and that person's contact information in the appropriate spaces.
-If one city agency needs to have another agency take an action (e.g. if the Department of Housing Preservation and Development needs to change a zoning map or the zoning text), then HPD is the applicant and the agency contact's information is entered into the appropriate spaces.
+If one city agency needs to have another agency take an action (e.g., if the Department of Housing Preservation and Development needs to change a zoning map or the zoning text), then the agency proposing the action is the applicant and the agency contact's information is entered into the appropriate spaces.

-5. Project Description: Describe the project to be undertaken, including its purpose and need, whether it is a site-specific action or a generic action, the specific components of the project (buildings or other structures, open space, etc.), the characteristics of the project (residential, commercial, 24-7 operations, etc.) and LIST the actions by agency that require approval in order to facilitate the completion of the project.
-Note: This field will accommodate additional characters as they are typed by reducing the font size.
-All typed text will be visible in the field.
+5. Project Description: Describe the project to be undertaken, including its purpose and need, whether it is a site-specific action or a generic action, the specific components of the project (buildings or other structures, open space, etc.), and the characteristics of the project (residential, commercial, 24-7 operations, etc.).
+Note: This field will expand to accommodate additional characters.
 If additional space is needed, attach a separate project description.